qiscus/QiscusCore-iOS/README.md

 ## Security Disclosure

-If you believe you have identified a security vulnerability with QiscusCore, you should report it as soon as possible via email to contact.us@qiscus.com Please or you can make ticket
+If you believe you have identified a security vulnerability with QiscusCore, you should report it as soon as possible via email to contact.us@qiscus.com Please or you can make [Ticket](https://support.qiscus.com/hc/en-us/requests/new)